Martybb01/inception_of_things/README.md

 # Inception of Things

 A hands-on exploration of Kubernetes infrastructure using K3s, K3d, Vagrant, and GitOps.

-## Overview

-This repository contains three progressive projects that demonstrate Kubernetes cluster setup, application deployment, and continuous deployment.
+This repository contains three progressive projects that demonstrate **Kubernetes cluster setup, application deployment, and continuous deployment.**

+### Requirements

+- Vagrant
+- VirtualBox
+- 2GB+ available RAM

-### P1: K3s and Vagrant
+## P1: K3s and Vagrant

 Sets up a multi-node Kubernetes cluster from scratch using K3s and Vagrant.
 This project involves:
 - Creating two VMs with static IPs on a private network